-Chromium bound to picolinic acid (picolinate) helps increase the absorption and therefore utility of chromium.
+Chromium bound to picolinic acid (picolinate) helps to increase the absorption and, therefore, the utility of chromium.

 Scientists know that Chromium is essential, but they don’t completely understand how it works.

-Because of this we actually don't have any way to accurately determine if someone is deficient in Chromium.
+Because of this we actually don’t have any way to accurately determine if someone is deficient in Chromium (1).

 The reason for this has to do with how little we understand the complex role of Chromium in the body.

-We know that rats fed a diet depleted in Chromium present with dysregulated blood sugar and insulin signaling and we also know that patients with type II diabetes have 20-40% lower blood chromium levels and 40-50% chromium levels measured in scalp hair when compared to healthy adults and controls.
+We know that rats fed a diet depleted in Chromium present with dysregulated blood sugar and insulin signaling and we also know that patients with type II diabetes have 20-40% lower blood chromium levels and 40-50% chromium levels measured in scalp hair when compared to healthy adults and controls (2).

 And the answer to this question has to do with diet: